markjmeyer/doublyRanked/README.md

 ```
 wilcox.fda(X ~ G)
 ```
 Takes an $N\times S$ matrix class containing functional trajectories, X, and a grouping vector, G. Defaults to using geometric mean, a sufficient statistic, to summarize the ranks of curves over time as decribed in [Meyer (2023)](https://arxiv.org/abs/2306.14761).
-Arugments can have the formula class, X ~ G as shown above, or be of the form X = , G = .
+Arugments can have the formula class, as shown above, or be of the form
 ```
 wilcox.fda(X = X, G = G)
 ```